Income tax: Economic and policy aspects

 Multiple conflicting theories have been proposed regarding the economic impact of income taxes.
 (Note: See, e.g., references in Tax, Economics, Fiscal policy) Income taxes are widely viewed as a progressive tax (the incidence of tax increases as income increases).
+Income taxes reduce incentives for income.

 Effect on labour supply

+Recent studies found a large price elasticity of supply due to reduction in labor force participation rates and human capital investment.
 Some studies have suggested that an income tax does not have much effect on the numbers of hours worked.
-Recent studies found a large price elasticity of supply due to reduction in labor force participation rates and human capital investment.

 The higher costs to labour and capital imposed by income tax causes dead weight loss in an economy, being the loss of economic activity from people deciding not to invest capital or use time productively because of the burden that tax would impose on those activities.
 There is also a loss from individuals and professional advisors devoting time to tax-avoiding behaviour instead of economically productive activities.